 - Meet with you to discuss your individual situation, identify all responsible parties, and calculate damages and what your case may be worth.

 - Investigate and build your case.
 We will examine the workplace to try to find the cause of a workplace injury and determine whether the employer was negligent and has received OSHA violations in the past or properly notified OSHA of the injury.
 We will interview witnesses and gather evidence such as videos, medical records, police and accident reports, employer records, repair and maintenance reports, and OSHA documents.

 - Keep you safe from employer retaliation.
-We will protect your rights and keep employers from retaliating against you for reporting an OSHA complaint and ensure that you have enough time away from work to recover.
+We will protect your rights, keep employers from retaliating against you for reporting an OSHA complaint, and ensure that you have enough time away from work to recover.

 - Handle all legal hurdles and communications.
 We will handle all paperwork, negotiations, and correspondence with OSHA, employer attorneys, and insurance companies in a timely manner.

 - Take your case to court if necessary and fight for a fair settlement on your behalf.

 WHAT CAN I RECEIVE IN OSHA WHISTLEBLOWER SETTLEMENTS OR OSHA WHISTLEBLOWER REWARDS?

 Depending on the situation, you may receive the following types of damages:

 - Reinstatement: If your employer fired you in retaliation for whistleblowing, you may get your job back.